galichinsky/blackjack/README.md

 ## Live Demo

-You can play the game here: [blackjack](https://galichinsky.github.io/blackjack/)
+You can play the game here: [Blackjack by Gregg](https://galichinsky.github.io/blackjack/)

 # Technologies Used